kieda/maven-repo/README.md

   * small library for using sealed classes as enums
 * `kieda:quadtree`
   * quadtree implementation with generics
+* `kieda:protag`
+  * Property Record Object | Tree Automata Grammar
+  * Custom language for specifying rewriting grammars that can have restricted complexity

 ## to be added soon:
 * `kieda:yapping`